syncfusion-content/wpf-docs/wpf/Installation/web-installer/how-to-download.md

    ![Trial and downloads of Syncfusion Essential Studio](images/trial-confirmation.png)

 3. With a trial license, only the latest version’s trial installer can be downloaded.
-4. After downloading, the Syncfusion&reg; WPF web installer can be unlocked using either the trial unlock key or the Syncfusion&reg; registered login credential.
+4. After downloading, the Syncfusion WPF web installer can be unlocked using either the trial unlock key or the Syncfusion registered login credential.
 More information on generating an unlock key can be found in [this](https://www.syncfusion.com/kb/8069/how-to-generate-unlock-key-for-essentials-studio-products) article.
 5. Before the trial expires, you can download the trial installer at any time from your registered account’s [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page (as shown in below screenshot.)
 6. Click the Download (element 1 in the screenshot below) button to get the Syncfusion Essential Studio WPF web installer.